jacyanthis/hangman/README.md

 # hangman

 This is a simple Hangman game from the App Academy prepwork curriculum (completed before the course).
 My partner for this assignment was Irene Foelschow.
+To try it out, please run `ruby hangman.rb`.

 Includes: